madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 	print(clf.predict([[5.,5.]]))
 	print(clf.predict([[1.,2.]]))

 Now, let us work on some real data.
-I'm using the Libsvm [four class dataset](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#fourclass).
-I’ve modified the original data set and have added the header lines.
-You can find the modified dataset [here](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch/blob/master/data/chronic_kidney_disease.csv).
-The original dataset has the data description and other related metadata.
-You can find the original dataset from the Libsvm data repo [here](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary/fourclass).
+I have with me a dataset with 2 parameters and 2 classes.
+You can find thedataset [here](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch/blob/master/data/chronic_kidney_disease.csv).

-### Handling data
+### Handling and fitting the data

 The first thing to do is to read the csv file.
 To deal with the csv data data, let’s import Pandas first.
 Pandas is a powerful library that gives Python R like syntax and functioning.
 After that we just read the file and seperate out feature and the class columns into X and y.
 We will be feeding the X and y into our SVM classifier class' `fit` function.
 Usually the first thing to do whilst working on SVMs is to convert the non-numerical data elements into numerical formats.
 In our dataset, however, we only have numerical values, so we're good to go as is.